digital-botanical-gardens-initiative/dendron-dbgi/vault/root.md

 ### Liquid nitrogen extraction

 The acidified aqueous methanol with 75% methanol and 0.1% formic acid seems to be the most efficient solvent for extraction of a large range of compounds, especially for secondary metabolites.
-The plant is directly frozen by liquid nitrogen, some solvant is added to obrain a rotio solvent/sample of 3 and the solution is sonicated 15 minutes.
-The column used for the liquid chromatography is a C<sub>18</sub><sup>[4](https://digitized-botanical-gardens-initiative.github.io/dendron-dbgi/notes/q0w79srkd9gbnf1dl5l3ekw/)</sup>.
+The plant is directly frozen by liquid nitrogen, some solvant is added to obtain a ratio solvent/sample of 3 and the solution is sonicated 15 minutes.
+The column used for the liquid chromatography is a C<sub>18</sub>-reversed phase microbore with a small particle size. <sup>[4](https://digitized-botanical-gardens-initiative.github.io/dendron-dbgi/notes/q0w79srkd9gbnf1dl5l3ekw/)</sup>.

 ### Dryed plants extraction